DuDuEZN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 18. Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 18. Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19. Replace all characters A and c from input to Z and e respectively.